The Flying Doctor

 The Flying Doctor is a 1936 Australian-British drama film directed by Miles Mander and starring Charles Farrell, Mary Maguire and James Raglan.
 The melodrama concerns the adventures of Sandy Nelson in the Australian Outback and includes a subplot of the Royal Flying Doctor Service of Australia.
 Australian cricketer Don Bradman appears as himself in a cameo during the film.
 It has been described as a "fiasco".

 Plot

-On his wedding night, Sandy Nelson (Charles Farrell) decides to abandon his young bride, Jenny (Mary Maguire) to go work in Sydney as a painter on the Harbour Bridge.
-He befriends a doctor, John Vaughan (James Raglan), who is in love with a married woman.
+On his wedding night, Sandy Nelson decides to abandon his young bride, Jenny to go work in Sydney as a painter on the Harbour Bridge.
+He befriends a doctor, John Vaughan, who is in love with a married woman.
 Vaughan decides to acquire his flying license in order to accept a job as flying doctor in the outback.

 Sandy gets in a brawl at a cricket match, serves time in prison, then heads for the outback and discovers gold.
 He is shot in a barroom fight and loses his eyesight.
 He then discovers Vaughan has fallen in love with Jenny, his former bride.
 When he realises Jenny loves Vaughan, Sandy decides to kill himself, leaving his fortune to the Flying Doctors.